 HOW TO REGISTERThere are FOUR ways to register for the Kenduskeag Stream Canoe Race:

 1. You may register for the race by downloading the registration form and mailing the form in with your payment.
+(NOTE: The registration form for the 2014 race will be released in late February / early March 2014.)

 3. You may also register in person by visiting the Bangor Parks & Recreation office.
 Registration forms are accepted at the Parks & Rec office up until the Friday before race day; the deadline is 1pm.